 Wayne State University

-Wayne State University a comprehensive public university in Detroit, Michigan.
+Wayne State University is a comprehensive public university in Detroit, Michigan.
 With an enrollment of 24,155 and a student-faculty ratio of 16:1, the University offers 16 undergraduate, 10 graduate, and three certificate programs.
 Wayne State supports students with resources such as the Office of Multicultural Student Engagement, the Warrior Vision and Impact Program, and over 500 student organizations, including the Bangladeshi Student Association, the Black Student Union, and more.

-Looking for colleges in another part of the US?
+Looking for schools in another part of the US?
 Check out this list of Great Colleges and Universities in the South That Value Diversity.